QuietOne/clo-go/README.md

 # clo-go

-Attempt to make a good AI for Go in Clojure.
+Attempt to make a good AI for Go with Clojure.

+###

+Monte Carlo AI is functional and will play randomized possible moves on board, without any strategy.

 ## License